A Generalized Semi-Analytic Model for Magnetar-Driven Supernovae: Case Studies for Inference

 AT2020xnd or ZTF20acigmel, the `Camel', is an FBOT at z = 0.2433 that was first discovered by ZTF \citep{ztf_paper} on 2020 October 12 \citep{Perley2021}.
 The peak magnitude was $M_{\rm 5000\AA} \approx -20.6$ mag or $M_{\rm 3900\AA} \approx -20.9$ mag, and estimated rise time was $\sim 2$ days \citep{Perley2021}.
 The photospheric radius is already receding at 7 days, and the photospheric temperature from 7-13 days is estimated to be 20 000 $\pm$ 2000 K. ZTF20acigmel was also found to be luminous in both radio \citep{Ho2022} and x-rays \citep{Bright2022}.

 We used the publicly available photometric data from \citet{Perley2021} for our fit.
 The model fits the data in all filters throughout the evolution of the object.
 The total rotational energy of the magnetar is around 10$^{51}$ erg, comparable to the explosion energy.
-The braking index is consistent with vacuum dipole, and using the scaling relations and the same 1.4 $M_\odot$ neutron star as for SN 2015bn, we can derive an initial spin period of $\sim$ 5 ms and magnetic field of $\sim 2 \times 10^{15}$ G; these values, as well as the ejecta mass, are consistent with values found for the FBOT distribution \citep{Liu2022}.
+Using Equations \ref{eqn:erot} and \ref{eqn:elt} to infer the spin period, again assuming a 1.4 $M_\odot$ neutron star with the same equation of state as \citet{Nicholl2017}, gives $P_0 \approx 5$ ms. This value, as well as the ejecta mass, are consistent with values found for the FBOT distribution \citep{Liu2022}.
+The braking index has a wide distribution with two peaks, and is anti-correlated with the gamma-ray opacity, like with the simulated supernova.
+If the spin-down mechanism is vacuum dipole, then the gamma-ray opacity is likely $\gtrsim$ 1 cm$^2$ g$^{-1}$, which can happen at late times for PWNe with magnetization similar to Galactic PWNe \citep{Tanaka2010, Tanaka2013, Vurm2021}.
+If the braking index is larger, then the gamma-ray opacity is smaller, and the magnetization must be lower, similar to SN 2015bn and SN 2017egm \citep{Vurm2021}.
+This can potentially tested by observing non-thermal emission in the late phase.